devodev/go-office365/README.md

 - Then, for each each Microsoft content type, a data pipeline is spawned.
 When triggered, it will query and relay audit records to the resource handler.</br>
 - At fixed intervals, a subscription worker is spawned.
 It will query the content subscriptions currently enabled and will trigger the appropriate data pipelines.</br>

+### Extended Schemas
+By default, audit events are retrieved and stored using the AuditRecord type.
+An option is available to add remaining fields, when present, depending on the RecordType provided in the Record.</br>
+Whenever an extended schema assigned to a RecordType fails to parse the remaining fields, the base AuditRecord is returned.

 ## Roadmap
 ### Office365 Package
 - Add ability to parse type id's in audit records